sethen/rocket-science/README.md

 ### Use Cases:
 * Efficient insertions and deletions at any position
 * Dynamic memory allocation where size can grow or shrink as needed

+# Tree
+You can find all of these implementations at [./src/data-structures/tree](./src/data-structures/tree)

+## Binary Search Tree
+You can find the implementation of a Binary Search Tree at [./src/data-structures/tree/binary-search-tree/index.ts](./src/data-structures/tree/binary-search-tree/index.ts)

+A Binary Search Tree (BST) is a node-based data structure where each node has at most two children, referred to as the left and right child.
+It is designed to efficiently store and retrieve data in sorted order:

+* **left**: Contains nodes with values less than the node’s value (also a binary search tree)
+* **right**: Contains nodes with values greater than the node’s value (also a binary search tree)

+### Implemented Methods
+**insert(value)**:
+  * Add a node in its correct position while maintaining the BST property

+### Example
+The root is `5`, with `3` and `7` as its children:

+* `3` has children `2` and `4`
+* `7` has children `6` and `8`

+### Time Complexity:
+* Best/Average case: `O(log n)` for search, insert, and delete
+* Worst case: `O(n)`, if the tree becomes unbalanced (e.g., a sorted input)

+### Use Cases
+Binary Search Trees are commonly used in search-related algorithms and data structures due to their ability to quickly retrieve, insert, and delete elements while maintaining order.